lastfm/Fingerprinter/readme.txt

       // get the fingerprint data
       pair<const char*, size_t> fpData = fextr.getFingerprint();

-d. fpData is what you'll need to send to the HTTP fingerprint service along with (also VERY important) the lenght of the track in seconds.
+d. fpData is what you'll need to send to the HTTP fingerprint service along with (also VERY important) the length of the track in seconds.
 e.
 Other stuff to send is nice to have (artist and track names, genre, username, etc..) but not mandatory (but if you abuse us, we'll get you)

-The protocol used to talk to the HTTP fingerprint service is just a POST with the fingerprint binary as object, and the other things (lenght, metadata, etc..) as parameters.
+The protocol used to talk to the HTTP fingerprint service is just a POST with the fingerprint binary as object, and the other things (length, metadata, etc..) as parameters.
 See lastfmfpclient for an example.

 Using the metadata API
 ======================